appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 ##### `podman` and `podman-compose` tools (required):

-- If you want to install Podman and podman-compose with Appcircle server install script, the Appcircle server machine needs these URLs.
+- If you want to install Podman and podman-compose with the Appcircle server install script, the Appcircle server machine needs these URLs.

 ```access_list
 download.opensuse.org